reedhodges/reedhodges.github.io/proj-1.markdown

 permalink: /Jpsi-production-project/
 ---

-**Disclaimer:** This is a toy project, intended as a way for me to build and exemplify skills in Python and machine learning, and not intended to be a proper scientific study.
+<span style="color:red">**Disclaimer:**</span> This is a toy project, intended as a way for me to build and exemplify skills in Python and machine learning, and not intended to be a proper scientific study.
 I utilize actual expressions for the cross sections derived by me and my collaborators in two papers [[1](https://arxiv.org/pdf/2308.08605),[2](https://arxiv.org/pdf/2310.13737)] published in 2023, but I make no claims of scientific rigor in the scikit-learn analysis.
 Furthermore, this project is a work-in-progress and I will continue to make updates/improvements as I learn more and improve my skills.

 ## Outline